Funding opportunities

 Eligible projects include:

-- The purchase of key equipment (not software) to improve digital infrastructure.
+• Purchase of equipment to improve digital access.

 Priority will be given to improvements to buildings that protect theatre use and remove barriers to participation and attendance.